 Keeping the Vienna temperatures in mind for March, here is what you should be packing:

 - Day pack or a purse – Don’t forget to add a day pack or a purse.
-Both these items can pack a ton of things – from wallet, small cosmetic pouch, camera to a light cardigan and a water bottle, when you are out and about exploring.
-Check out this anti-theft travel purse and this day pack for travel which will store your essentials.
+Both these items can pack a ton of things – from a wallet, small cosmetic pouch, and camera to a light cardigan, and a water bottle when you are out and about exploring.
+Check out this anti-theft travel purse and this day pack for travel which will store your essentials

 - Universal adaptor – Don’t forget to pack your universal adaptor